(Updated November 2023 for 2023 holiday season)

-So the holidays are weird for me, both on a personal and professional level.
-I’m an atheist anti-capitalist, but I still love Christmas and many of its traditions, especially spending time with family.
+The holidays are weird for me, both on a personal and professional level.
+I’m an atheist anti-capitalist, but I still love Christmas and many of its traditions.
 I really like giving and getting gifts, but I get hung-up on avoiding chain stores and shitty corporations and mass-produced planned-obsolescent proprietary landfill.
 I end up paralyzed by the whole process.

-So here are a bunch of local (or small, family/friend-owned) businesses to support, not only during the holidays, but year-round.
-When you buy from these folks, know that you’re feeding good people and their families, not providing an unsustainable ROI for investors.
+So here is a Chicago-centric list of local/small, family/friend-owned businesses to support, not only during the holidays, but year-round.
+When you buy from these folks, know that you’re feeding good people and their families, not providing an unsustainable R.O.I. for investors.

 Let me start with my own small business, Midwest Ephemera.
 I don’t really have much in the way of products, but we’re here for all your printing, design, and photography needs.
-These are confusing and expensive services, but I love holding your hand and making you part of the process to create something special.
-Same deal with my shopmate C’mon Home, my success is linked to Matt’s, so don’t feel like you’re going to hurt my feelings if you think he’s a better fit for your project.
+All these services can be confusing and expensive, but we’re able to guide you through the process of making something truly special.
+Same deal with my shopmate C’mon Home… my success is linked to Matt’s, so don’t feel like you’re going to hurt my feelings if you think he’s a better fit for your project.

-I’m sure in writing this monster list, I’ve forgotten many lifelong friends, sorry, please remind me and I’ll add you.
+I’m sure in writing this monster list, I’ve forgotten many lifelong friends, sorry, if you’d like to be included, please ask!

 Beside Ourselves candles, scarves, shoelaces, greeting cards

 Nerfect Mr. Walters’ awesome plushies, pins, artwork, lots of pugs

 Wolf Bait and B-Girls Hundreds of local arts/crafts in one shop